pughlab/pipeline-suite/README.md

 --dry-run { if this is a dry-run; NOTE that this will fail if the above pipeline has not completed } \
 --no-wait { if not a dry-run and you don't want to wait around for it to finish }
 </code></pre>

+### Final notes on the DNA pipeline: ###
+Whenever possible, variant callers will generate a panel of normals to use for variant filtering.
+Depending on the tool, these panels list probable germline variants and/or sequencing artefacts.
+MuTect: germline variants and sequencing artefacts, called using --artifact_detection_mode; is applied to all samples
+Mutect2: germline variants and sequencing artefacts, called using --artifact_detection_mode; is applied to all samples
+Strelka: germline variants, called using Strelka's germline workflow; applied to all tumour samples
+VarScan: germline variants as determined by VarScan's processSomatic function; only applied to tumour-only samples

 ### RNA pipeline:
 <pre><code>cd /path/to/git/pipeline-suite/